Tengfei-Wang/Implicit-Internal-Video-Inpainting/README.md

 python train.py
 ```
 The default iterations is set to 50,000 in `config/train.yml`, and the internal learning takes ~4 hours with a single GPU.
-During the learning process, you can use tensorboard to check the inpainting results by:
+During the learning process, you can use tensorboard to check the results by:
 ```
 tensorboard --logdir ./exp/logs
 ```